 Support Your Tween’s Reading with Technology

 Do you love the idea of expanding your child’s reading list, but getting her to sit down with a book ends up being a hassle?
 Consider switching over to audiobooks.
-They’re a lifesaver for some families, including those who love “reading” together.
+They’re a lifesaver for some families.
 Kids can listen on their devices or you can play books in the car as you travel together.

 If you haven’t ventured into electronic books with your tween yet (whether audiobooks or a Kindle), I encourage you to consider it, especially if you want to raise enthusiastic readers.
 When you embrace the format that fits your child best, ultimately, it will help them get swept up in a great story.
 And bonus, some classic stories can be download for free to Kindle devices.